BallAerospace/COSMOS/INSTALL.md

 ### Windows

 ```
-C:\COSMOS>cosmos-control.bat setup
+>cosmos-control.bat setup
 ```

 ### Linux

 ```
-$ pwd
-/COSMOS/
 $ cosmos-control.sh setup
 ```

 ## Start

 This will run the setup to make sure it has been run.
 It will build and run the minimal requirements for cosmos.
 This will create a docker network and volumes if they do not already exist.
 Then run the containers.
 ### Windows

 ```
-C:\COSMOS>cosmos-control.bat start
+>cosmos-control.bat start
 ```

 ### Linux

 ```
-$ pwd
-/COSMOS/
 $ cosmos-control.sh start
 ```

 ## Stop

 This will safely stop all cosmos containers and disconnect from all targets.
 This will **NOT** remove the docker network or volumes and thus all stored commands and telemetry are saved.

 ### Windows

 ```
-C:\COSMOS>cosmos-control.bat stop
+>cosmos-control.bat stop
 ```

 ### Linux

 ```
-$ pwd
-/COSMOS/
 $ cosmos-control.sh stop
 ```